Last Updated on: 7th November 2023, 12:09 pm

 Parrot Can’t Walk Properly

-- Feed itself
+- Feed itself.

-- Navigate its cage
+- Navigate its cage.

-- Perch comfortably
+- Perch comfortably.

-- Pick up or play with items
+- Pick up or engage with items.

 A parrot’s legs can be susceptible to the following problems:

-- Broken bones
+- Broken bones.

-- Dislocated joints
+- Dislocated joints.

-- Gashes and scratches
+- Gashes and scratches.

-- Sores and open wounds
+- Sores and open wounds.

 This can leave the parrot unable to walk, so it’ll refuse to put weight on both legs or limp.
-If allowed to continue, this can also lead to issues with the following:
+If the limping is due to an injury, it should become evident immediately.

 Parrots may limp or have weak legs from bacterial, viral, and fungal infections.
 Parrots are vulnerable to bumblefoot, a swollen abscess under the foot caused by staphylococcus bacteria.